 Why would anybody need an alternative app for Facebook when there is already an official Facebook app?
-Because if you're struggling with data, battery and memory drain, the Facebook app probably isn't helping.
-So here are five alternatives to the official Facebook app.
+Because if you're struggling with data, battery and memory drain, the full Facebook app probably isn't helping.
+So here are some alternatives to the main Facebook app.

 Facebook mobile site shortcut: for basic use